-- 1. records kept for child protection purposes must be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and / or monitoring purposes. - 2. each child should have a separate record. - 3. each record must be accurate, legible and entries made as soon as practicable after a concern is raised. - 4. where computer systems are used, staff must still have access to paper forms so immediate conversations with a child / body map drawings etc. can be made contemporaneously. - 5. any paper records generated at 4 above must be retained within the file, even where they have been scanned to a computer record. - 6. where there is more than one sibling, each sibling should have their own record, cross-referenced where necessary to their siblings. - 7. each file should have a chronology to enable assessment - 8. each file should have an up to date contact number for other key professionals.
+- 1. Records kept for child protection purposes will be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and / or monitoring purposes. - 2.
+Each child will have a separate record. - 3.
+Each record will be accurate, legible and entries made as soon as practicable after a concern is raised. - 4.
+Where computer systems are used, staff will still have access to paper forms so immediate conversations with a child / body map drawings etc. can be made contemporaneously. - 5.
+Any paper records generated at 4 above will be retained within the file, even where they have been scanned to a computer record. - 6.
+Where there is more than one sibling, each sibling will have their own record, cross-referenced where necessary to their siblings. - 7.
+Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity. - 8.
+Each file will have an up to date contact number for other key professionals.

-17.2 When a child moves school
+21.2 When a child moves school

-- Any child protection files relating to that child must be transferred / retained in accordance with guidelines which can be found here - 2.
-In line with statutory guidance (KCSiE 2018) where children leave the school or college, the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
+- 1. Any child protection files relating to that child will be transferred / retained in accordance with guidelines which can be found here - 2.
+In line with statutory guidance (KCSiE 2019) where children leave the school or college, the Designated Safeguarding Lead will ensure their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
 For schools, this should be transferred separately from the main pupil file.
 Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEN in a college, are aware as required. - 3.
-In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+In addition to the child protection file, the Designated Safeguarding Lead will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.